CS

 The Verdict

-The BYD Atto 3 takes 5 of 9 key spec categories and comes in at a lower price.
+This is genuinely close.
+The Leapmotor C10 and BYD Atto 3 trade blows across the spec sheet, and neither runs away with an outright win.
 If boot space matters, the Leapmotor C10 has a clear edge.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions